Arkose Labs API Guide

 Scenario 2: Catching handovers by cross-checking standard Arkose telemetry.

-Attackers may use general-purpose tools or services to attempt to get around the Arkose Platform.
+Attackers may use general-purpose tools or services to attempt to get around Arkose Bot Manager.
 These can appear very much like legitimate traffic.
 Such attacks generally involve a handover between a special-purpose attack targeted at the customer and a general-purpose service.
 But it is extremely difficult to do a seamless handover as they almost always have different signatures.
 By cross-checking what Arkose sees against what the customer sees, Arkose can far more effectively detect handovers.

 Scenario 3: API Source Validation